baronwatts/blender-curve-coordinate-points/README.md

-# Export Blender Curve to Three.js
+# Blender Curve coordinate points
-Export Bezier/Nurbs curve coordinate points in an array for Three.js
+Displays a list of coordinate points in an array to use for Three.js

 1. Create a Bezier or Nurbs curve in Blender <br>
 2. Open the text editor and click open <br>